Adderberry History, Family Crest & Coats of Arms

 Outstanding amongst the family at this time was Lewis Atterbury DD the Elder (died 1693), Rector of Great or Broad Risington in Gloucestershire in 1654, Chaplain to Henry, Duke of Gloucester in 1660; and his son, Francis Atterbury (1663-1732), English man of letters, politician and Bishop of...

 Another 46 words (3 lines of text) are included under the topic Early Adderberry Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Adderberry family to the New World and Oceana
+Migration of the Adderberry family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Adderberry or a variant listed above were: Thomas Adderby, who came to Virginia in 1637.